mitranim/mitranim.github.io/templates/posts/goex.md

 > "Go doesn't have exceptions".

-Go has panics.
-Panics are exceptions.
+Go has panics, which are exceptions.

 > "Errors-as-values is simpler than exceptions".

 Decent argument that doesn't apply to Go.
 Go already has both.
+We don't get to choose to use just one.

 > "All errors are in function signatures".